netdata/blog/blog/2023-03-08-split-plugin-packages.md

 - The eBPF plugin (in the new `netdata-plugin-ebpf` and `netdata-ebpf-legacy-code` packages)
 - The apps plugin (in the new `netdata-plugin-apps` package)

+All of these packages will be listed as optional dependencies for the main Netdata package, with the `go.d`, `python.d`, eBPF, and apps plugins being automatically installed by default on most standard configurations.

 ## Why are we making this change?

 With our current approach to packaging Netdata, we actually ship a _lot_ of code that most users never actually use.

 For our users, this means that:

 - Netdata takes up more disk space than it really needs to.
+This usually does not matter much, but can still have an impact on systems where disk space is at a premium.
 - Updating Netdata takes longer and uses more bandwidth than it really needs to.
 - A lot of dependencies that are functionally optional at runtime get pulled in even though they are probably not needed.